openshift/enhancements/enhancements/ingress/route-secret-injection-for-external-certificate-management.md

   - CEL validations and o/library-go will enforce that both `.spec.tls.certificate` and `.spec.tls.externalCertificate`
     are not specified on the route.

+- `ValidateHostUpdate()` will be updated to introduce a new check on the usage of `.spec.tls.externalCertificate`
+  - User will not allowed to update `spec.host` or `spec.subDomain` when `externalCertificate` is non-empty.
+This is because if all the below conditions are satisfied, we cannot validate point 3 as we don't have the older state of the secret referenced in `externalCertificate`.
+    1. If the user does not have `update` permission on `custom-host` sub-resource
+    2. If the user does not have `create` permission on `custom-host` sub-resource
+    3. The user has not updated `spec.host` or `spec.subDomain`, but has updated the contents of the secret referenced in `spec.tls.externalCertificate`

+The router being an edge component, from a security standpoint is more prone to being compromised.
+In order to avoid providing the router with escalated privileges to read all secrets, the router will implement a single item list/watch for secrets (secret monitor).
+This uses name-scoped rbac (created by the user) to access the particular secrets.

 A watch based secret monitor will be introduced in the router in order to keep track of all the secrets referenced by the routes.
 This component is solely responsible for maintaining all the single item list-watch functions required